 Punitive damages are rarely available in personal injury cases because they are meant to punish a wrongdoer who engaged in reckless or intentional conduct.
 However, there may be some situations where punitive damages are warranted in a car accident case, such as if a habitual drunk driver caused an accident where others were injured.
 A skilled El Paso car accident lawyer can help you determine whether you may be able to seek punitive damages against the at-fault driver.

 How a Personal Injury Car Accident Lawyer Can Help

-After a car accident, it is normal to feel overwhelmed.
+After a fatal car accident, it is normal to feel overwhelmed.
 You may be dealing with significant pain, increasing medical expenses, and financial instability if you cannot work.
 Insurance companies may try to take advantage of your vulnerability by asking you to agree to a settlement during this time.

 While it may be tempting to accept an offer from an insurance adjuster, it will often result in a far lower recovery than you would get if you worked with a lawyer.
 A study from the Insurance Research Council (IRC) found that people who are represented by an attorney receive settlements that are 3.5 times larger than people who represent themselves.

 Most Texas personal injury attorneys offer free initial consultations, where you can get legal advice about your rights and options for pursuing a claim.
 If you decide to hire the law firm, they will begin with an investigation into your case.
 This may involve interviewing witnesses, reviewing police reports and other evidence, and even working with an accident reconstruction expert.

 At the same time, your lawyer will research Texas law on accidents that are similar to yours.
 They will analyze your medical records and reports from medical experts to determine the full extent of your losses.
 Based on this information and their own experience, they will draft a demand for damages to the insurance company.